mhl3ngiprince/Cricket-App/README.md

-# SPU Cricket Club App
+#  Cricket Club App

 ## Real-time Database Architecture

-The SPU Cricket Club app uses a hybrid database architecture that combines Firebase Realtime Database and Room for an optimized experience:
+The  Cricket Club app uses a hybrid database architecture that combines Firebase Realtime Database and Room for an optimized experience:

 ### Key Components